 5. SAMBAWAN BEACH (Sambawan Island, Biliran)

 Uncrowded white sand beach being hugged by crystalline waters certainly sounds awesome.
 Then add the view of a dormant volcano in the distance—now, that’s extraordinary!
 Once you’re on top, you’ll see beauty in every angle.
-Sambawan island is also a known nesting ground for sea turtles.
+This island destination is also a known nesting ground for sea turtles.
 In fact during our visit, there’s a small area fenced off by island stewards to protect a nest.
+Sambawan Island is indeed an untouched and well-preserved beauty.

 The trail to the top: Concrete stairs from ground to the top sounds neat, but it was actually more tiring!
 I suggest you do stretching first before going up.
 You’ll be climbing the stairs for 10-15 minutes depending on your muscle strength!